Datavault-UK/automate-dv-docs/docs/best_practises/materialisations.md

 dbtvault macros do not support Table or View materialisations.
 You will be able to create your models if these materialisations are set, however they will behave unpredictably.
-We have no plans to support these materialisations, as they fundamentally break and oppose Data Vault 2.0 standards.
+We have no plans to support these materialisations, as they fundamentally break and oppose Data Vault 2.0 standards (i.e. are not insert-only)

 ### Recommended Materialisations